 Begin by preparing the pastry as it needs a couple of hours to chill in the fridge.
 A food processor makes this gluten-free pastry recipe a breeze.
 Pulse ingredients, then add an egg and a teaspoon of honey and pulse until it forms a ball.
 Form into a disc, wrap in plastic wrap and chill in the fridge.

-Toss the blueberries with sugar or other sweetener (I use Lacanto Monkfruit sweetener), cornstarch, lemon juice, lemon zest and ginger.
+Toss the blueberries with sugar or another sweetener (I use Lacanto Monkfruit sweetener), cornstarch, lemon juice, lemon zest and ginger.

-Once the pastry dough is chilled, roll out on a sheet of parchment paper.
-Slide both the paper and the dough on to a baking sheet.
+Once the pastry dough is chilled, roll it out on a sheet of parchment paper.
+Slide both the paper and the dough onto a baking sheet.

 Mound the blueberry mixture into the center of the dough, leaving a 2-inch border.